 - after surgery - to reduce the risk of the cancer coming back

-You might also have this treatment if your cancer comes back (recurs) or if you have breast cancer that has spread to another part of the body (advanced cancer).
+You might also have this treatment if your cancer comes back (recurs) or if you have breast cancer that has spread to another part of the body (secondary breast cancer).
 You may have it on its own, with other targeted drugs, or with other treatments such as chemotherapy.

 There are many different types of targeted drugs.
 We describe some of the drugs used for breast cancer below.